whage/thesis/thesis.md

 >
 > [@cardelli-96, p.
 3]

 By using the facilities provided by the type system, we can add more information in our programs.
-We create a safety-net against execution errors by making it possible for automated tools to verify our programs.
+W can create a safety-net against execution errors by making it possible for automated tools to verify the steps we take throughout our code.
-Through types, we can add more meaning, a deeper, more solid structure to our programs.
+Through types, we can add more meaning, a deeper, more solid structure.
 That structure aids us when we later change parts of the program or add new components to it.

 Type systems are the glue between mathematical logic and computer programs.
 They make it possible to prove that our programs behave correctly.
-Advanced, sophisticated type systems constructs allow more properties of our sofware to be proven.
+Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools.

 **TODO: add note on why this should motivate type system research; benefits for working programmers**